wrayx/wrayx/README.md

 ### Hello there 👋🏻

-I'm a Full-stack Java developer and occasional Python/C++ AI engineer who loves the idea of spotting subtle problems in our daily lives and using programming to either fix them or make the process better.
-I'm also interested in computer vision, FPGA, and philosophy.</br>
+I'm a Full-stack Web developer and occasional Python/C++ AI engineer who loves the idea of spotting subtle problems in our daily lives and using programming to either fix them or make the process better. </br>

 [`🔗 @wrayx`](https://linkedin.com/in/wrayx)